 Power of Attorney

-A Power of Attorney is a document which allows a person (adult) to authorize another person (attorney) to sign documents and act on their behalf.
+A Power of Attorney (or POA) is a document which allows a person (adult) to authorize another person (attorney) to sign documents and act on their behalf.
 A Power of Attorney used for financial arrangements such as buying/selling assets and signing tax returns and not for any health care decisions.
 A Power of Attorney can be for a specific purpose and time period such as authorizing someone to sign documents to sell a house while you are out of town; or a Power of Attorney can be general in its scope and authorize a person to do anything that you could do.
 The Power of Attorney can be revoked at any time you choose.
 The Power of Attorney allows the attorney to make decisions and take actions when we become unable to act for ourselves.